 What is an image?

-Basically an image is a visual representation of an object which is placed somewhere in front of a mirror or lens.
-The formation of the image is a result of meeting of light rays after being reflected or refracted according to their respective laws.
+Basically, an image is a visual representation of an object which is placed somewhere in front of a mirror or lens.
+The formation of the image is a result of the meeting of light rays after being reflected or refracted according to their respective laws.

 Content: Real Image Vs Virtual Image